bcgov/nr-forests-access-management/client-code-gen/README.md

 The generation utilizes [OpenAPI Generator Cli with "typescript-axios" as the client](https://openapi-generator.tech/docs/generators/typescript-axios).

-The *package.json* contains simple scripts "gen-api-docker" and "gen-api" to run.
+The *package.json* contains simple scripts to run.
 Two things are required to generate the client code:
-* The FAM backend OpenAPI spec (.json or .yaml): Default to 'local' file <mark>openapi.json</mark>.
+* The FAM backend OpenAPI spec (.json or .yaml): Default to 'local' file <mark>[some-api-component]-openapi.json</mark>.
 * Generator options: This is currently using a file <mark>api.json</mark> to include options.

 Update OpenAPI Spec:
 ```
 * Start backend server and navigate to OpenAPI spec at your browser, for example (locally) "http://localhost:8000/openapi.json".

-* Copy the json content and update it to the "openapi.json" file at root directory.
+* Copy the json content and update it to the "[some-api-component]-openapi.json" file at root directory.
 ```

 To generate, build and compile the typescript sources to javascript use:
 ```
-With Docker:
+With Docker (example: for `admin-management-api`):
->> npm run dockergen-api-bash
+>> npm run dockergen-admin-management-api-bash
-or for Windows(CMD/Powershell), use script >>(npm run dockergen-api-win)
+or for Windows(CMD/Powershell), use script >>(npm run dockergen-admin-management-api-win)

 With CLI:
 >> npm install
->> npm run gen-api
+>> npm run gen-admin-management-api

-The generated client is located at "./gen" directory specified by the "-o" option at the script.
+The generated client is located at "./gen/[xyz]-api" directory specified by the "-o" option at the script.

 - Make sure (and adjust) "axios" package version to be consistent with "frontend" axios version.
+This is important.
+During generation, this version could be changed by generation script.
 ```

 Note: